| Image: Aerial view of the Chatham Islands |

 Includes:

-Touring as per itinerary, local guide, share twin accommodation, entrances, attractions and meals as per final itinerary.
+Touring as per itinerary, local guide, return airfares, transfers, time to explore, share twin accommodation, attractions and meals as per final itinerary.

 Excludes: